osc2nuke/BreadBuilder/README.md

 The general principe is that for each supported page that has CRUD functionality within osCommerce, from now on require only a `Hook`

+The breadbuilder allows you to create layouts based on :
+-  Browse
+-  Read (TODO)
+-  Edit (TODO)
+-  Add (TODO)
+-  Delete

+    Read as : BREAD

 ### supported fields:
 - Checkbox
 - Color